NFL offseason agendas: Barnwell's to-do lists for all 16 NFC teams

 Detroit Lions

 Add defensive line depth.
-The Lions essentially swapped out Ezekiel Ansah for Trey Flowers this offseason, and while that's an upgrade, the Lions could still use more to work with their core of Flowers and Damon Harrison.
+The Lions essentially swapped out Ezekiel Ansah for Trey Flowers this offseason, and though that's an upgrade, the Lions could still use more to work with their core of Flowers and Damon Harrison.
 Someone to rotate on the inside and serve as a pass-rusher would make sense.
-The highest-profile option left on the market would serve as a homecoming in Ndamukong Suh, but it's unclear whether Detroit would be interested in a reunion after Suh left in free agency for the Dolphins years ago.
+The highest-profile option left on the market would represent a homecoming in Ndamukong Suh, but it's unclear whether Detroit would be interested in a reunion after Suh left in free agency for the Dolphins years ago.
 More feasible options are Muhammad Wilkerson and Corey Liuget.

 Green Bay Packers